Edinburgh-Software-Engineering-Methods/sem/use-cases/use-case-7.md

 ### Trigger

-The user requests to generate the report for all the cities in the world by largest population to smallest
+The user requests the system for the population data for all the cities in the world.

 ## Main Success Scenario